EBIBioSamples/read_docs/docs/submit/programmatically/authentication.rst

      https://www.ebi.ac.uk/biosamples/samples \
      -d "{ /* sample content */ }"

-Be careful with your token—anyone who has it can act as if they are you.
+Be careful with your token—anyone who has it can access your account.